cyclic-software/www/content/posts/how-to-debug.md

 ‍

-Make predictions to test my understanding: &quot;The system will fail, now (pushes button)&quot;
+Make predictions to test my understanding: "The system will fail, now (pushes button)"

 ‍